 State bodies are encouraged to work with eligible NGOs and independent media organizations to submit applications.
 American or other third country organizations or individuals are not eligible for grants under this program.

-- Cost sharing or matching is not required for this funding opportunity.
+- Cost sharing or matching is encouraged, but not required for this funding opportunity.

 - Pre-award costs are generally not an allowable expense for this funding opportunity, but may be considered on a case-by-case basis.